Richard Smoley: Writings

 Smoley's publishing career began when he was an undergraduate at Harvard.
-He served as managing editor of The Harvard Advocate, the university's literary magazine, in 1977.
+He served as managing editor of The Harvard Advocate, the university's literary magazine, in 1977, and published a full screenplay entitled Spleen and the Ideal in the Advocate.
 He also edited First Flowering: The Best of the Harvard Advocate, 1866-1976, a selection from the magazine that included undergraduate writings by figures such as T.S.
 Eliot, Wallace Stevens, e.e. cummings, and Arthur Schlesinger, Jr. The collection included a foreword by the novelist Norman Mailer and a preface by the translator Robert Fitzgerald.

 At Oxford, Smoley helped revive the dormant magazine of Corpus Christi College, The Pelican, and published some short works in it.

 In May 1999, Smoley's book Hidden Wisdom: A Guide to the Western Inner Traditions, coauthored with Jay Kinney, was published by Penguin Arkana.
 A revised edition was issued by Quest Books in 2006, and an audio version was released by Audible.com in 2013.
 Chapters cover Carl Jung, Gnosticism, the Kabbalah, ritual magic, shamanism, alchemy, G.I.
 Gurdjieff, Sufism, the Rosicrucians, the Freemasons, Theosophy, and the New Age.
 Gustav Niebuhr, writing in the New York Times, characterized the book as "a new wide-ranging book about alternative spiritual paths."
 In Whole Earth, Jeanne Carstensen commented that Hidden Wisdom displayed "both historical rigor and a wink toward the divine."

 Smoley's second and best-known book, Inner Christianity: A Guide to the Esoteric Tradition, was published in 2002 by Shambhala Publications.
 An audio version read by the author was released by Berkshire Media Artists in 2003.
 In his introduction, Smoley says he was inspired to write this book because there were at that point no good introductions to the mystical and esoteric traditions of Christianity, a situation he attempted to remedy.
 Library Journal characterized the book as "a solid introduction to esoteric Christianity for the general reader."
 The magazine The Sun featured Smoley and his work in a lengthy interview in its September 2003 issue.